VVKWhat/VVKWhat/README.md

 - 👀 I’m interested in python,php
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on alone
-- 📫 How to reach me Discord: VVK_What#4511 G-mail: shortmc.org@gmail.com
+- 📫 How to reach me Discord: VVK_What#4511 Telegram: https://t.me/vvk_what

 <!---
 VVKWhat/VVKWhat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.